50 restaurant conversation questions

 The restaurant conversation questions are –

-Do you prefer outdoor restaurants in indoor restaurants?
+Do you prefer outdoor restaurants to indoor restaurants?

 What skills does a person need in order to be a waiter or waitress?